psherrill24/webserver/README.md

        i. on hub.docker.com create id for yourself (if you have not done so before) ii. create automated build (see docker.md for further directions) iii. connect to github repo you have just created
-5. make a change on the github repo (to trigger build)
+5. make a change on the github repo (to trigger build), editing to test
 6. Verify that the build succeeded https://hub.docker.com/r/yourdockerhubid/webserver/builds/
 7. Create a virual machine on GCP